suwarath/StockAnalysis/README.md

 This model aims to make informed, data-driven trading decisions using technical indicators and reinforcement learning strategies.

 ## Tech Stack
-This project was developed locally and used the following tech stack for development
+This project uses the following tech stack for development
 * Python 3.11
 * Qlearning (gym)
 * Prefect